 More than 50% of youth in Khabarovsk save money

-Representatives of generations Y and Z were prone to accumulation.
+Generations Y and Z turned out to be inclined towards savings.
 This is evidenced by the results of a study by Sberbank.
-In Khabarovsk, 54% of the Millennials and 60% of the Zoomers, by their own admission, try to save money regularly, or occasionally.
+In Khabarovsk, 54% of “millennials” and 60% of “buzzers”, by their own admission, try to save money regularly, or from time to time.

 A study in 37 cities with a population of more than 500 thousand people was conducted by Sberbank Asset Management and Sberbank Life Insurance.
 Generation Z (zoomers) includes people aged 18-23 years, generation Y (millennials) - 24-40 years.

-According to the survey, 52% of millennials try to postpone monthly, another 47% try to postpone several times a year.
+According to the survey, 52% of millennials try to save monthly, while another 47% try to save several times a year.
 Among the buzzers, the proportion of those who seek to create savings is even greater.
-66% of respondents try to save up monthly, and 33% several times a year.
-Most often, youth accumulates in Moscow, St. Petersburg and Tyumen.
+66% of respondents try to save money monthly, and 33% - several times a year.
+Most often, young people accumulate in Moscow, St. Petersburg and Tyumen.

 The goals for which the money is set aside are different for the millennials and the buzzer.
 Generation Y representatives are trying to postpone support for children (35% of respondents) and travel (25%).
 People from generation Z save for an apartment (44%), unforeseen circumstances (20%), travel and leisure (17%).